SathvikR43/Face-mask-detection/README.md

-This repository has the face mask detection project.
+This repository has the python file for the face mask detection project